 19 Oct A new governance approach at Eurostar

-To implement its challenging strategy of being first choice for travellers, Eurostar needed to focus on the governance and execution of its strategic programme and projects.
+To implement its challenging strategy of being first choice for travellers, Eurostar needed to focus on the new governance approach and execution of its strategic programme and projects.
 An essential part of this would be an effective project portfolio prioritisation approach.
 It had to become more responsive to changing markets and opportunities and to translate strategic imperatives more quickly and more predictably into operational reality.

 - A shared vision of what was to be achieved that could be articulated consistently throughout the organisation